scherzo-framework/scherzo/README.md

 ## Development

-Fork this the repo from https://github.com/scherzo-framework/scherzo and clone your fork.
+Fork this repo from https://github.com/scherzo-framework/scherzo and clone your fork.

 Install dependencies:
 ```bash